barvian/thesis/paper.md

 #### SDCloudUserDefaults

 Traditionally, when developers need to save user preferences in iOS applications they'd rely on Apple's `NSUserDefaults` class, which according to the [documentation](https://developer.apple.com/library/mac/documentation/Cocoa/Reference/Foundation/Classes/NSUserDefaults_Class/index.html) "provides a programmatic interface for interacting with the defaults system".
-With the introduction of iCloud, however, it's become desirable to sync some or all of a user's preferences among all their devices automatically.
+With the introduction of iCloud, however, it's become desirable to sync some or all of a user's preferences among their devices automatically.
 [This library](https://github.com/sdarlington/SDCloudUserDefaults) promises a simple API for doing exactly that.

 #### Realm